 We read our first book on Lean product development way back in 2004.
 It was written in 1997 and never used the term “Lean."
 Instead, it explains the process science (queueing theory) behind why lean methods actually work.

 Around the same time, Agile methods were gaining popularity with software developers.
 So it wasn’t long before hardware teams were hearing that term and were being asked if they could follow them as well.
 I still remember the first Agile presentation I saw.
 It all sounded very familiar.
 That’s when I realized that many of the “Lean” things we were doing in hardware development actually originated from Agile software methods.

 Two paradigm-shifting ideas around what causes late projectsSince then we’ve met many people who are trying to adopt only one of the methods or are confused about which one they should choose.
 And that’s too bad because they both have a lot of value…

 …and they both have the same high-level goal—get value to the customer rapidly.

 Since we have written many blog posts on the key differences, we decided to boil down what they have in common to the simplest possible explanation.
 And that’s when we discovered that…

 …some of the most powerful concepts of Lean and Agile aren’t explicitly discussed in any of their definitions.

-So we created a video that demonstrates two paradigm shifting ideas around what causes late projects, how to fix them, and why they can have such a big impact on reducing project times.
+So we created a series of videos that demonstrates what causes late projects, how to fix them, and why they can have such a big impact on reducing project times.